f-o-a-m/foam.lite/README.md

 ## UI

-To build the UI, make sure you have already build and deployed the dapp (see ##Dapp section for details).
+To build the UI, make sure you have already build and deployed the dapp.
 When you're ready to build and serve the app, simply do

 ```bash
 > npm i